khashayarmobarez/server-side/README.md

 server side rendering, when the client requests, server handles the api request inside the server itself and then sends the ready to use page to the client

-ssr implementation looks alot like ssg:
+ssr implementation looks alot like ssg( under 13 version):

 `
 export async function getServerSideProps() {